steveseguin/vdo.ninja/macndimethod/cheatsheet_obsn_macndi.md

 ## BASIC CONCEPTS

-To understand OBS Ninja, you have to understand its three main components:
+To understand VDO.Ninja, you have to understand its three main components:

 * The GROUP ROOM allows guests to hear and see each other.
 GROUP ROOMs are automtatically created by guests joining them through an invitation link in a browser (preferably Chrome).
 No further configuration is required (but possible by adding parameters to the invitation link).
 * SCENES & SOLO LINKS are a way for the producer/director to add guests to OBS, vMix, etc.